Hardware Detection

 tt-smi -sfor structured JSON output - ✅ Identifying your specific hardware for later lessons

-- ✅ QuietBox multi-device system configuration
+- ✅ TT-QuietBox multi-device system configuration

 - ✅ Troubleshooting hardware detection issues